TomConlin/trouble_w_triples/README.md

 but there are now 9,953 duplications on this parsed side. (down to 97.7% unique)

 #### Filter for known Institution codes:
-Principal investigators s on this project manually vetted a list of thousands of Institution Codes from to isolate the subset which could house vertebrate collections
+Principal investigators on this project manually vetted a list of thousands of Institution Codes from the "Global Registry of Biorepositories" to isolate the subset they believed could house vertebrate collections hence the "blessed" designation.

 	bin/filter_known_ic.awk -v"FILTER=rawdata/IC_knownfilter.list" < data/locus_voucher_x_classed.tab > data/locus_voucher_x_classed_blessed.tab